redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<(string, string)>** replacePairs, **StringComparison** mode = StringComparison.Ordinal **)**<a id="tup-sc"></a>

 This Method takes any enumerable collection of tuples<string, string> as its first argument. \
-It is therefore suitable for a List or Array of (original, replacement) tuples.
+It is therefore suitable for a List or Array of (original, replacement) tuples. \
+Each Item1 will be replaced by Item2 of the same tuple.

+An optional StringComparison enum argument allows specifying what type of comparison will be used for identifying Item1 to replace in the original string.

 ```
 var mydog = "My dog is friendly";